ydataai/ydata-profiling/docsrc/source/pages/integrations/data_apps.rst

   st.write(df)
   st_profile_report(pr)

-You can install this `Pandas Profiling component <https://github.com/Ghasel/streamlit-pandas-profiling>`_ for Streamlit with pip:
+You can install the `pandas-profiling component <https://github.com/Ghasel/streamlit-pandas-profiling>`_ for Streamlit with pip:

 .. code-block:: console

   pip install streamlit-pandas-profiling

 Panel
 -----

-For more information on how to use ``pandas-profiling`` in Panel, see https://github.com/pandas-profiling/pandas-profiling/issues/491 and the Pandas Profiling example at https://awesome-panel.org.
+For more information on how to use ``pandas-profiling`` in Panel, see `this GitHub issue <https://github.com/pandas-profiling/pandas-profiling/issues/491>`_ and `this integration example <https://awesome-panel.org/pandas_profiling_app>`_.